fmckeogh/usb-pd-rs/README.md

 $ DEFMT_LOG=trace DEFMT_RTT_BUFFER_SIZE=128 cargo r -r
 ```

-MCU has limited flash so it will not build without the release profile and it's recommend to reduce the RTT buffer size.
+The MCU on the ZY12PDN board has limited flash so it will not fit without the release profile and a reduced RTT buffer size of 128 bytes.